mablanco/docker-osmedeus/README.md

 This will start an analysis on domain `example.com` with logs on the console:

-    $ docker run -it --rm --name osmedeus --net host mablanco/osmedeus ./osmedeus.py -t example.com
+    $ docker run -it --rm --name osmedeus -p 8000:8000 mablanco/osmedeus ./osmedeus.py -t example.com

 In case you want to persist the results of your analysis, you can create a volume for that purpose:

     $ docker volume create osmedeus_workspaces
-    $ docker run -it --rm --name osmedeus -v osmedeus_workspaces:/root/.osmedeus/workspaces --net host mablanco/osmedeus ./osmedeus.py -t example.com
+    $ docker run -it --rm --name osmedeus -v osmedeus_workspaces:/root/.osmedeus/workspaces -p 8000:8000 mablanco/osmedeus ./osmedeus.py -t example.com

 ### Note

-The Web UI is accesible at `http://127.0.0.1:8000/`, thanks to the `--net host` parameter.
+The Web UI is accesible at `http://127.0.0.1:8000/`, thanks to the `-p 8000:8000` parameter.
 Omit it if you don't want the UI to be accessible.

 ## Building the image